 The Company's country of residence is Ireland.
 The figures for Ireland presented in Table 3 include not only the proportional and non-proportional cessions from the Company's Irish cedant but also the Company's administrative costs and the expense for the Company's retrocession predominantly to Allianz SE (Reinsurance).
-Gross written premiums decreased driven by the Allianz Ireland QS cession due to a technical accounting effect from the portfolio entry booked beginning of 2017 after the increase in share from 24.5% in 2016 to 50% in 2017.
-The share remained stable at 50% in 2018.

-The United Kingdom is the Company's biggest source of business in terms of premiums as the result of the Allianz UK QS cession.
+The United Kingdom is the Company's biggest source of business in terms of premiums as the result of a large quota share cession.